marosluuce/scala-ttt/README.md

 Caveat
 ------
+Running `scala test` before compiling, seems to cause an error on my machine.
-If scala crashes, or you get an out of memory exception, try running your command again.
+If sbt crashes, or you get an out of memory exception, try running the command again.